FathimaShafana/SAD/NoteTaking/README.md

 a.
 Install kubectl at first to work with kubernetes.
 This is the primary kubernetes CLI.
 ![image](https://user-images.githubusercontent.com/77454499/111066325-7711d780-84e4-11eb-9ebb-b2a6f4a9a50a.png)

 b.
-Once the kubectl is installed, install <b> Minikube </b> For windows, this can be installed via Windows Package Manager or Chocolatey Package Manager or Windows Installer.
-(See Documentation <a href = "https://minikube.sigs.k8s.io/docs/start/> here </a>)
+Once the kubectl is installed, install <b> Minikube </b> For windows, this can be installed via Windows Package Manager or Chocolatey Package Manager or Windows Installer. <a href = "https://minikube.sigs.k8s.io/docs/start/"> (See Documentation here </a>)

 c.
-Create a cluster using the command <i> minikube start -- driver =virtualbox.
+Create a cluster using the command <i> minikube start -- driver =virtualbox. </i>
 Windows support 03 of the configurations for drivers such as Hyper-V, Virtualbox and Docker.
-I have used virualbox here.
+I have used virtualbox here.
-<a href = "https://minikube.sigs.k8s.io/docs/drivers/">Find more on Drivers</a>
+<a href = "https://minikube.sigs.k8s.io/docs/drivers/"> Find more on Drivers</a>

 At this point, make sure your windows has enabled the virtualization.
 ![](https://github.com/FathimaShafana/SAD/blob/main/NoteTaking/Screenshots_04/startmikube.JPG?raw=true)